 Preston part-time buy-back contracts

-Any existing (Preston) part-time buy-back contracts continue to be payable and, where any new cases are conceded by the employer, the Scheme member can enter into a new contract to buy-back the part-time membership.
+Any existing (Preston) part-time buy-back contracts continue to be payable.
+If any new cases are conceded by the employer, the Scheme member can enter into a new contract to buy back the part-time membership.
 Payments under these contracts are flat sums payable per pay period not percentages of pensionable pay.

 During any period of: